Ä¢¹½ÊÓÆµ

 Jamaica is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Jamaica is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Jamaica who work in teaching (16.08%), management occupations (14.92%), and sales jobs (12.59%).

-Telecommuters are a relatively large percentage of the workforce: 21.85% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Jamaica telecommute to their jobs.
+Overall, about 21.85% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Jamaica is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-The education level of Jamaica citizens is very high relative to the national average among all cities (21.84%): 37.57% of adults in Jamaica have a bachelor's degree or even advanced degree.
+The population of Jamaica is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.57% of adults in Jamaica have a bachelor's degree or even advanced degree.

 The per capita income in Jamaica in 2022 was $49,897, which is upper middle income relative to Vermont, and wealthy relative to the rest of the US.
 This equates to an annual income of $199,588 for a family of four.
 However, Jamaica contains both very wealthy and poor people as well.